paugier/mercurial-jupyterbook/book/appendix/app-license.md

   name: bash
 ---

-# Appendix: Creative Commons Attribution-ShareAlike 4.0 International Public License
+# Creative Commons Attribution-ShareAlike 4.0 International Public License

 By exercising the Licensed Rights (defined below), You accept and agree to be bound by the terms and conditions of this Creative Commons Attribution-ShareAlike